joehewett/super-simple-blog/posts/ideas.md

 There are a lot of topics I plan to write about.

+Posts ready to go:
+- A GPT-3-based Automated Victim for AFF
+- Investu, a stock market trading simulator
+- Utility Indifference in Pursuit of Corrigible Artificial General Intelligence

+Topics I'd like to write about:
 - Go packages and Go modules
 - Using Kubernetes with Skaffold
 - A Beginners Guide to gRPC